keenanpayne/2026-react-study-project/README.md

 ### Testing with Vitest and Playwright

-Tests should cover three layers: unit tests for the utility functions in `src/utils/` (the tree traversal, database, and formatting functions are already pure and easily testable), component interaction tests for the custom Dropdown system and `ChatForm` where the interactions are non-trivial, and E2E tests via Playwright for critical user paths such as submitting a chat message, switching workbench panes, and keyboard navigation.
+Tests should cover three layers:

+- Unit tests for the utility functions in `src/utils/` (the tree traversal, database, and formatting functions are already pure and easily testable)
+- Component interaction tests for the custom Dropdown system and `ChatForm` where the interactions are non-trivial
+- E2E tests via Playwright for critical user paths such as submitting a chat message, switching workbench panes, and keyboard navigation

 ### URL Routing

 Navigation is currently managed entirely as UI state in `App`, which works well for a single-page workbench.
-When deeper linking becomes necessary, such as allowing users to share a link to a specific project or workbench pane, React Router can be layered in without restructuring the component tree, since `App` already owns navigation state cleanly.
+When deeper linking becomes necessary, such as allowing users to share a link to a specific project or workbench pane, [React Router](https://reactrouter.com) can be layered in without restructuring the component tree, since `App` already owns navigation state cleanly.

 ### Improve Keyboard Navigation